GrantKlein1/Email_Summarizer/README.md

-🛡️ Gmail Email Summarizer
+📬 ZenBox – Your Inbox, Minus the Chaos

-A lightweight Google Chrome extension that protects users from suspicious emails directly inside Gmail — giving real-time insight into potential phishing risks using AI.
+A lightweight Google Chrome extension that helps you process emails faster by summarizing them directly inside Gmail — powered by Groq’s lightning-fast LLM.

-📦 Installation
-- Download the extension .zip file or clone this repo
-- Go to chrome://extensions in your browser
-- Enable "Developer Mode" in the top right corner
-- Click "Load unpacked" in the top left corner and select the project folder
-- You're good to go!
-Open an email in Gmail and click the extension's button to run

 ✨ Highlights

-- 🔍 Scans emails with Groq LLM for phishing patterns in real time
-- 🧠 Smart logic filters out false positives using severity scores
-- 📬 Injects caution banners seamlessly above the email's body
-- 🎨 Features 6 unique background themes for the "Scan" button
-- 🛡️ Focused on user security and zero data retention
+🧠 Smart AI Summaries – Condenses even long, complex emails into 1–3 clear sentences 📌 Action Items Extracted – Lists 1–3 concise, actionable next steps from the email 📊 Adaptive Word Count – Summaries scale based on email length for perfect brevity 🎯 No Fluff, No Greetings – Only the main message and key points are returned ⚡ Instant Results – Summaries are injected directly into the email body

 ❓ How Does It Work?
-This extension intercepts Gmail emails in the DOM and sends the full body content, including the sender and subject, to an AI-powered phishing detection backend powered by Groq’s LLM.
-The backend returns either true or false, along with a list of suspicious elements if phishing is detected.
+This extension reads the Gmail email body in the DOM and sends the full content to a Groq LLM-powered summarization backend.
+The backend returns:

-If phishing is detected:
+A concise, plain-text summary that respects strict word-length rules

+A short list of action items (if any), formatted as clean bullet points

+Nothing extra — no greetings, subject lines, or repeated content

-- A caution banner is inserted at the top of the email
+The result is displayed seamlessly at the top of your email for quick reading.

-- Caution lines highlight the most critical suspicious indicators
-- All decisions are made based on a precise scoring model inside the prompt
+🔧 How to Use ZenBox in Gmail:

+Download the extension from the Chrome Web Store

+Open any email in your Gmail inbox

+Click the puzzle piece icon 🧩 in the top-right corner of Chrome

+Select “ZenBox” from the dropdown list

+(Optional) Click the 📌 pin icon to add it to your toolbar

+Click Summarize to instantly see a concise summary + action items

 🔐 User Data & Security:
-This extension is designed with security and privacy at its core.
-Here's how your data is handled:
+ZenBox is designed with privacy in mind:

-- 🚫 No data storage: Emails are never saved, logged, or stored by the extension or its backend
-- 📡 Secure transmission: All communication with the Groq LLM backend is encrypted using HTTPS
-- 🎯 Email analysis is local to Gmail context: Only the content of the currently viewed email is processed
-- 🕵️ No personal information is extracted: The extension analyzes only email text for suspicious patterns
-- ✅ No permissions beyond Gmail DOM access: The extension does not request broad data permissions
-- 🔘 Email content is ONLY read into the backend once you click on the “Scan” button
+🚫 No data storage – Emails are never logged, saved, or stored 📡 Secure transmission – All communication with the Groq backend is HTTPS encrypted 🎯 Only what you see is processed – ZenBox analyzes only the currently opened email 🕵️ No personal information extraction – Only text content is summarized ✅ Minimal permissions – Reads Gmail DOM only when active

 🎨 Customize with the Options Page:
-Every time you detect a phishing email, you earn a single Scamite — a small reward for keeping your inbox safe.
-You can spend these Scamites on the Options page, where you’ll find six unique background themes.
+Every time you summarize an email, you earn a Zenite — a small reward for staying organized.
+Collect Zenites to unlock unique color themes for your summary box via the Options page.

 To access the Options page:

-- Right-click the extension icon in your Chrome toolbar
+Right-click the ZenBox icon in your Chrome toolbar
-- Select “Options”

-⚠️ Disclaimer (Server Response Time):
-This project is hosted on a free-tier web server, which includes automatic resource management to conserve usage.
-This can result in:
-- 🕒 Cold Start Delay: The first request made to the server after a period of inactivity may take up to 1 minute to receive a response.
-This is because the server needs to spin up from a dormant state.
-- ⏳ Idle Timeout: After the server becomes active, it remains responsive for 15 minutes.
-If no further requests are made during that time, the server will spin down again into a dormant state.
-This behavior is expected and helps keep hosting costs low.
-For best performance during testing or demos, consider sending a preliminary request to "wake" the server.
+Select Options from the dropdown menu

+⚠️ Common Issues, Solutions, and Disclaimers:
+Slow Initial Response Time: This project is supported by a free tier backend web server that features a cold start delay.
+This means that the first summarize request may be delayed up to 1 minute.
+Once the server has spun up then all further responses for the next 15 minutes will be close to instantaneous.
+If no requests beyond the first one is made within that 15 minute time span then the server will spin down again and all further requests will require a spin up delay before responding.

+Empty Summary: If ZenBox shows no summary, Gmail’s DOM may not have fully loaded yet.
+Solution: Refresh the page using 🔄 or Ctrl+R (Windows) / Cmd+R (Mac), wait a moment, then click Summarize again.

+Inaccurate Action Items: Occasionally for emails that possess no actionable items inside them the AI may hallucinate and still provide action items.
+When this happens it is usually very obvious.
+This issue is currently being looked in on.

+Platform Disclaimer: This extension has been thoroughly tested on Windows. macOS compatibility is expected but untested — Mac users may experience edge cases.
+Report any issues using the contact info below.

-📮 Contact & Security Reporting
+📮 Contact & Feedback
-If you discover any vulnerabilities, accuracy concerns, or have suggestions to improve this application, please reach out directly at grantklein528@gmail.com
+Found a bug, accuracy issue, or have an idea to make ZenBox even better?
+Contact me at grantklein528@gmail.com
-"# Email_Summarizer"